IMPERIVM-TEAM/BrainSpace-ICO-Smart-Contracts/README.md

   CCE - Crowdsale Contract Extension.
 The extension is additional functional for managing ICO.

-The following provides visibility into how Brainspace ICO contracts are organized:
+The following provides visibility into how Brain Space ICO Smart Contracts are organized:

 1. ERC20.sol - Abstract interface of the standard token;